wpswings/membership-for-woocommerce/README.md

 Admin can also import the WooCommerce membership plans and successfully apply this import if the CSV file products are available in the store.
 Otherwise, it will fail.
 Admin can delete the plugin data on the plugin and uninstall the plugin from the database.

-**9) Perfectly Neat Shortcodes For Your WooCommerce Membership Plan Page Customization** We provide the admin with a remarkable collection of shortcodes that work not only on purchasing the default WooCommerce membership plan but also on the WooCommerce memberships custom page.
+**9) Perfectly Neat Shortcodes For Your WooCommerce Membership Plan Page Customization** WordPress Membership Plugin provides the admin with a remarkable collection of shortcodes that work not only on purchasing the default WooCommerce membership plan but also on the WooCommerce memberships custom page.
 Admin can design their plan page at ease with membership action shortcodes and membership plan shortcodes.
 They are for the admin’s utter convenience.

 **10) Discount On Membership User Cart Total**
 Admin can apply discounts based on user roles.
 Give discounts only to the WooCommerce membership users.
 Admin can grant discounts to his WooCommerce membership customers on total cart value and even offer them free shipping as per their membership plans.
 This discount can be fixed or percentage-based.
 Entirely the admin’s choice.